 Finding the humor in something tragic is a healthy thing to do.
 I hope these cartoons make you feel better.
 Creating them makes me feel better.

-Laugh About It was started during the 2016 Presidential Campaign, when Carolyn Crampton, a fine artist living in San Francisco, thought she would lose her mind if she didn’t speak out in some way.
-She decided that using anger, as fuel for laughter, was the path.
-She started a Facebook page and asked friends to add captions.
-No good captions ‘comments’ came in.
-Then, in a secret Facebook group, she met Kat Hatz, a social justice lawyer and writer living in Chicago.
-They began to craft cartoons via Facebook Messenger, bouncing ideas around based on what was in the news.
-Since they had different time zones, they only occasionally worked together live.
-They never met.
-Hatz, a busy online activist, eventually dropped away from cartooning and Crampton, now more confident after the collaboration, soldiers on, refusing to stop until Impeachment.
+Laugh About It was started during the 2016 Presidential Campaign, when I (a fine artist living in San Francisco), thought I would lose my mind if I didn’t speak out in some way.
+I decided to channel my anger into laughter.
+I started a Facebook page and asked friends to add captions.
+No usable captions came in.
+Then, in a secret Facebook group, I met Kat Hatz, a social justice lawyer and writer living in Chicago.
+We began to craft cartoons via Facebook Messenger, bouncing ideas around based on what was in the news.
+Since we lived in different time zones, we only occasionally worked together live.
+We never met.
+Hatz, a busy online activist, eventually dropped away from cartooning and I, now more confident after the collaboration, soldiers on, refusing to stop until Impeachment.

-Crampton always intended to publish a book of cartoons, and in September, she realized that there were so many cartoons, it was time.
+I always intended to publish a book of cartoons, and in September, 2019, I realized that there were so many cartoons, it was time.
 The book is cute, fat, and a strange romp through recent history….ah, we were so naive.
 Order it today from any bookseller and support an indie artist.
 Here’s the amazon link where you can look at a video of the book.
 Softcover, 183 pages, greyscale cartoons, $18.99, ISBN 978-0-9793088-5-7

-You are invited to post captions as “comments” on the Facebook site at Laughaboutit .
-If Crampton chooses your comments (or ideas), she will announce them and sign your name to a re-posted drawing.
-(Crampton reserves the right to edit the posts.)
+You are invited to post captions or ideas as “comments” on the Facebook site at Laughaboutit .
+If I chooses your comments (or ideas), I will announce your contribution online, in the next book, and sign your name to a re-posted drawing.
+(I reserves the right to edit the taglines.)

 Please follow Laugh About It here, or follow on Facebook Laughaboutit or Twitter at Laugh_About_It_.